liu3zhenlab/easysbatch/README.md

 ls -1 data/*fastq > fqlist
 esbatch --inlist --cmd gzip --submit
 ```
-*The other way* is to generate the file list and run esbatch at the same time:
+*The other way* is to input the pattern to recognize files and automatically generate the file list for gzip:
 ```
 esbatch --indir data --inpattern fastq$ --cmd gzip --submit
 ```